 Canada has produced the two of the three greatest song lyricists in modern history, Leonard Cohen and Neil Peart.
 And while I've always liked Cohen, I absolutely loved Peart.
-I've never like big crowds, so I didn't go to many of the large scale concerts.
+I've never liked big crowds, so I didn't go to many of the large scale concerts.
 There's probably less than a half-dozen other big name bands … Continue reading Neil Peart R.I.P.

 And by 'we' I mean those of us who eschew the nihilism of Grimdark.
 Hugo and Dragon Award nominee, Benjamin Cheah Kai Wai recently posted: 'This world is a dark world.
 Open a newspaper and see for yourself.
 Murder, genocide, civil war, assaults, rapes, kidnapping, sex trafficking, corruption, on and on, and endless litany of … Continue reading Why We Write What We Write